Mahnaz-Mirhaj/CVisionary-chatbot/README.md

 # CVisionary Chatbot

 CVisionary is an RAG-based chatbot utilizing the [Groq API](https://console.groq.com/docs/models) with the Llama-3-8B-Instant model in its free beta version.
-The model supports up to 8192 tokens with a context window size of 128k.
+The model supports up to 8192 tokens request with a context window size of 128k.

 ## How to Run
 1. Obtain an API key from the [Groq website](https://console.groq.com/docs/models).